 Attempts to store artifacts larger than this limit will be rejected.
 The default setting of 100 MiB is suitable for most builds and should only need to be increased if your builds produce large outputs that you wish to cache.

-Please note that increasing this value may require further configuration changes in network components in your system (e.g. load balancer, firewall, proxy) to ensure that nothing blocks the upload of bigger artifacts to the Build Cache Node.
+Please note that increasing this value may require further configuration changes in network components in your system (e.g. load balancer, firewall, proxy) to ensure that nothing blocks the upload of bigger artifacts to the build cache Node.

 The following is an example config file snippet for changing the maximum artifact size to 200 MiB: